Data protection (GDPR)

 This privacy statement explains the nature, scope and purpose of the processing of personal data (hereinafter referred to as "data") within our online offer and its related websites, functions and content, as well as external online presence, such as our Social Media Profile (hereafter collectively referred to as "online offer").
 With regard to the terms used, such as "processing" or "responsible", we refer to the definitions in Article 4 of the General Data Protection Regulation (GDPR).

-Owner: Uwe Wannags
+GF/CEO: Uwe Wannags

 Types of processed data:

 - Contact details (eg, e-mail, telephone numbers).